dabiko/Ecosystem-Modeling/README.md

 4. Using the Ecosystem class (Using_Ecosystem_Model.php)

 ###### Explanation of Each Step
+This code defines an ecosystem with animals, plants, and insects.
+Each entity type is described by its properties, and interactions are specific to each type.
+The Ecosystem class manages the collection of entities and can call their respective methods to describe and interact with them.

 ##### Step One: Define the abstract base class
    1. We define an abstract class `Entity` with a protected property `$name`, `$age` and a constructor to initialize it.